Ophiophagus hannah – King Cobra

 How to find a King Cobra in Thailand?

 Some last notes on how to find a King Cobra in the wild (even though we already explained, there actually is no ‘recipe’).
 Quite a few of our sightings have been near piles of dead branches/ logs which offered cover for the snake, but also good basking opportunities in close vicinity.
 Several sightings have been near forest streams.
-But also just on road sides with enough vegetation to hide.
+But also just on road sides with enough vegetation to hide in if they need to get away.

 9:00 – 11:00(AM) and 15:00 – 18:00(PM) seem to be peak ‘activity’ times.
 The part before noon being mostly basking, while the late afternoon the individuals we have seen seemed more actively on the move.
-But the rest is just time and luck 😉
+But other that that we just recommend to spend a LOT of time in the field, and bring a truckload of luck 😉